-Look at several key characteristics of strategic marketing reveals its nature and scope.
+Looking at several key characteristics of strategic marketing reveals its nature and scope.

 Characteristics of Strategic Marketing

-This requires you to take into account a constantly changing business environment and a continual requirement to deliver customer satisfaction.
+This requires you to consider a constantly changing business environment and a continual requirement to deliver customer satisfaction.
 Strategic marketing focuses on financial performance rather than marketing’s traditional concern about increasing sales.

-Environmental Turbulence.
-The turbulence in today’s business environment places a special importance on strategic marketing, the target market, and competitor monitoring capabilities.
-I will highlight the importance of strategic management processes that function effectively in a rapidly changing business environments.
+The turbulence in today’s business environment emphasizes strategic marketing, the target market, and competitor monitoring capabilities.
+I will highlight the importance of effective strategic management processes in rapidly changing business environments.

 Return on investment (ROI) replaces sales as the basis for guiding marketing decisions.
-Strategic choices such as which markets to enter or exit are guided by estimated financial performance using the same criteria in time horizon used to gauge business success.
+Strategic choices, such as which markets to enter or exit, are guided by estimated financial performance using the same criteria in the time horizon to gauge business success.
 Several basic financial analysis concepts and methods are needed for these actions.
-Learn more about marketing budget models.

 Corporate and Business Unit Plans (SBU)

-Within the guidelines of the business mission and objectives, the strategy selected for each unit of the business has an important bearing on the marketing plan as well as other functional plans such as operations, finance, and human resources.
+Within the guidelines of the business mission and objectives, the strategy selected for each business unit has an important bearing on the marketing plan and other functional plans such as operations, finance, and human resources.

-Strategic priorities for SBU’s should be set by the management team for each business unit, working closely with the executives responsible for corporate strategy.
-For example, in determining sales and market share targets for a business unit, participation by key executives is essential.
-Moreover, some flexibility in the negotiations may be necessary to motivate managers and to give them an opportunity to execute strategies with a high probability of success.
+For example, participation by key executives is essential in determining sales and market share targets for a business unit.
+Moreover, some negotiation flexibility may be necessary to motivate managers and allow them to execute strategies with a high probability of success.

 Strategic Marketing Planning Process

-The strategic marketing planning process used is shown in Exhibit 1.
-The situation analysis considers market structure and supply and demand, market segmentation, customer analysis, and competitor analysis.
-Marketing strategy design examines marketing advantage, customer targeting, positioning analysis, strategy selection for different situations, and the new product strategy.
-Marketing program development select product, distribution, price, and promotion strategies that correspond to the needs of targeted buyers.
-Strategy implementation and management considers organizational design and effectiveness, marketing strategy implementation and control, and the strategic role of information.
+Strategy implementation and management consider organizational design and effectiveness, marketing strategy implementation and control, and the strategic role of information.
 Each stage of the strategy process will be examined in a future post.
 So stay tuned.

 Marketing strategy is an analysis, planning, implementation, and control process designed to satisfy customer needs and wants.
 The process starts with an understanding of the corporate mission statement and the strategy of each strategic business unit.

 When was the last time you and your organization reviewed your marketing strategy and how it stacks up to your competitors?